mrborghini/talking-walter/README.md

 ## What does this bot do?

 You can talk to Walter by just speaking to him and he will respond with speech.
 This project uses [Ollama](https://ollama.com/) for speech generation.
-[Whisper](https://openai.com/index/whisper/) for transcription and [TTS](https://github.com/coqui-ai/TTS) for talking.
+[Whisper](https://openai.com/index/whisper/) for transcription and [TTS](https://github.com/coqui-ai/TTS) for talking. **Warning this project is experimental and should not be used for production. `I made this as a weekend project`**

 ## How to setup?
 First make sure you have the following things installed: